RoyalIcing/Chassis/Carthage/Checkouts/Grain/README.md

-# Grain
+# Syrup

 ## Overview

-Grain makes data flow simple in Swift.
+Syrup makes data flow simple in Swift.
 Each step is represented by its own case in an enum.

 Associated values are used to keep state for each step.
 This makes it very easy to implement — just write what it takes to get from one step to the next, and so on.